htluu-ucsd/cse15l-lab-reports/LabReport5.md

 ```

 The command I used in the terminal was `bash grade.sh` + `<Enter>` which compiled the java files and ran the JUnit tests in `TestListExamples.java` and printed the result to the terminal.
+Within the `TestListExamples.java` file, I had 1 JUnit test initially `testCrissCross()` which had the `first` arraylist with elements `"a", "c", "e"` and the `second` arraylist with elements `"f", "d", "b"`.
+The `merge` arraylust created a new arraylist that used the `crissCross` method on the `first` and `second` arraylist.
+The `expected` variable contains the arraylist with the elements in the order I expected.
+The error was caught by the `assertEquals(expected, merged)` line because the `expected` arraylist has elements `"a", "b", "c", "d", "e", "f"` but the `merge` arraylist has elements `"b", "a", "d", "c", "e"` which do not match and threw an `AssertionError`.

 Following the TA suggestion, I modified the `TestListExamples.java` file and added more tests:
 ```